ibraheemdev/ibraheemca/content/writings/go-in-twenty.md

 quit
 ```

-It works 🎉🎉🎉

 And with that, we have hit 20 minutes estimated reading time.
-Go is a simple yet powerful language.
 After reading this, you should be able to read most of the Go code you find online.

 Thanks for reading!